Mahsakzn2002/perishable-supplychain-modeling-BSc-thesis/README.md

 - Effects of perishability and deterioration
 - Bullwhip effect in decentralized systems
-- Coordination via buy-back contracts
+- Coordination via buy-back contract
 - Profitability and waste minimization strategies

 ---